 Gay Lynn Richards, DNP, RN, MPH

 Gay Lynn Richards has worked in the oncology field for most of her career, as a hospital based oncology nurse and a clinical nurse specialist for the Minnesota Department of Health Sage Screening Program.
-She now works as a consultant in the local cancer community and volunteers with several local organizations.
-Volunteering with BCEA provides Gay with the opportunity to bring the most up-to-date knowledge across the cancer continuum to individuals, families & communities impacted by cancer.
+Volunteering with BCEA provides Gay with the opportunity to bring up-to-date knowledge across the cancer continuum to individuals, families & communities impacted by cancer.
 She finds great joy in working with others to increase awareness and breast screening in under-served communities and establishing strong partnerships with community leaders.
 A tireless volunteer, Gay’s motto is “Together We Are Strong”.
-She currently chairs the BCEA outreach and inclusion committee and in her spare time (there’s not much of it!), she enjoys gardening, reading and spending time with her grandchildren.
+She currently chairs the BCEA outreach and inclusion committee and in her spare time she enjoys gardening, reading and spending time with her grandchildren.

 Benita Robinson has more than 25 years of experience working with health equity, health disparities, cancer education and outreach.
-After several years at the American Cancer Society, she recently joined the MN Department of Health as a SAGE/SAGE Plus Navigator.
-Married to Pastor Stanford L. Robinson for more than 35 years, they are the parents of an adult daughter and have two grandchildren.
+After several years at the American Cancer Society, she joined the MN Department of Health as a SAGE/SAGE Plus Navigator.
+She is married to Pastor Stanford L. Robinson and they are the parents of an adult daughter and have two grandchildren.
 Benita holds an Evangelist Missionary license and serves as the Women’s Ministry Coordinator.
-Benita is a passionate and committed volunteer at BCEA, often leading outreach efforts and partnerships with community-based organizations.
+She is a passionate and committed volunteer at BCEA, leading outreach efforts and partnerships with community-based organizations.
 She believes that providing life-changing and life-saving information will increase the likelihood of survival after a cancer diagnosis and enjoys working with other “awesome volunteers” who share her passion and drive to improve the quality of life for all people.